 - In 2008, 13 of the state’s 100 largest public companies and nine of the state’s largest private companies were headquartered in Bellevue.

 - International diversity in business reflects the city's ethnic diversity and strong worldwide trade activity, especially with Asia and Europe.
-Currently, there are more than 130 languages spoken in the metropolitan-county area.
+Currently, about 90 languages are spoken in Bellevue and 136 in the metropolitan-county area.